bayesimpact/bayes-developer-setup/README.md

 ## Install

-You can install it without downloading the repo yourself by downloading and running `install.sh` (no need to clone the repo yourself).
+You can install this tool without downloading the repo yourself by downloading and running `install.sh` (no need to clone the repo yourself).

 ## Tests